 This lineup lasted until until late 1983, when Kirk Talley left to form the Talleys.
 He was replaced by Singing Americans tenor Danny Funderburk.
 From the fall of 1986 to 1988, when Roger Bennett left the Cathedrals for about two years, Gerald Wolfe played the piano.
 He also sang vocals, most notably on the Cathedrals hit song “Champion Of Love” from their Symphony Of Praise project.
 After Gerald Wolfe left the Cathedrals in December 1988 to pursue a solo career, Roger Bennett returned and stayed with the Cathedrals until the group retired.
 In 1987, George Younce had a heart attack.
 After a slow and difficult recovery, he was eventually able to return to the road.
 In early 1990, Danny Funderburk left the Cathedrals to become a founding member of Perfect Heart.
 After Kurt Young sang with the group for about two months, Ernie Haase joined the group in the Spring.
 In the fall of that same year, Mark Trammell left the group, to become one of the founding members of Greater Vision, along with former Cathedral Gerald Wolfe.
 Trammell was replaced by Scott Fowler.

 This lineup of the Cathedral Quartet—with Ernie Haase singing tenor, Glen Payne singing lead, Scott Fowler singing baritone, George Younce singing bass, and Roger Bennett playing piano—lasted through the Cathedrals’ retirement.
 In early 1999, The Cathedrals announced they would be retiring at the end of the year due to George Younce’s declining health.
 Their final year was bittersweet, however.
-Lead singer Glen Payne was diagnosed with and died of liver cancer before the farewell tour was complete.
+Lead singer Glen Payne was diagnosed with liver cancer and passed away before the farewell tour was completed.
 Roger Bennett sang Glen's part at their final concerts.

 GMA Hall Of Fame (1999)